 - Coneheads: Beldar is revealed as having this during a dental exam.

 - The Sarlacc from Return of the Jedi has the look, particularly in the original edition before extra tentacles and maws were added in digitally.

 - The Mynocks in The Empire Strikes Back used these to attach to ships.

 - The Force Awakens continues the tradition of using this trope, in this case for the rathtars.

 - The "Driller" from Transformers: Dark of the Moon has a lamprey-like mouth on its main body and several of its appendages.

 - In The Cabin in the Woods The Ballerina Dentata / Sugar Plum Fairy's entire face is one of these.

 - The creature Kirk runs away from in the rebooted Star Trek on the icy world he's marooned on would probably qualify.

 - The mechanical shark from James and the Giant Peach would count.

-- The Carnictus worms from the remake of King Kong had mouths like this.
+- The Carnictus worms from King Kong (2005) that eat the cook had mouths like this.

-- The subway worm from Men In Black II.
+- Jeff, the subway worm from Men in Black II.

 - A couple of creatures from Evolution (a carnivorous "tree" and a large green bug) have mouths like this.